 As a result, there’s plenty of fun things for adults to do.
 You can enjoy cocktails over Pixar Pier, feast upon the abundance of snacks like churros and turkey legs, and of course enjoy your favorite rides like Pirates of the Caribbean, or the Haunted Mansion.

-There’s also a recently opened Star Wars land called Galaxy’s Edge, where fans can become a part of the immersive universe of Star Wars, building their own droids and lightsabers!
+There’s also a recently opened Star Wars land called Galaxy’s Edge, where fans can become a part of the immersive universe of Star Wars, building their own droids and lightsabers! (if you need something to read on the away, check out ‘15 Best Star Wars Audiobooks For Long Road Trips‘)

 There’s some breathtaking hotels and resorts to kick back in if you prefer a weekend getaway to get the most that these amusement parks have to offer.
 Trust us on this one, you’ll never have a bad day out at Disneyland.